Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays: Evaluation of LMADT for a Cross-flow Turbine Array at High Blockage

-Since the potential flow model proposed by \citet{steiros_analytical_2022} also relaxes the constraint on ${C_T}'$, the question naturally arises as to whether this model---either coupled with Glauert's theory as in \citet{steiros_analytical_2022} or with an adaptation of Maskell's theory following \citet{whelan_freesurface_2009}---can provide a better prediction of flow physics and performance self-similarity for these experiments.
-As shown in \cref{fig:steirosScalings_UPrime}, \citeauthor{steiros_analytical_2022}'s model improves on the weaknesses of traditional blockage corrections at high $\lambda'$ while providing similar ${C_P}'$ and ${C_T}'$ to that obtained with \citeauthor{houlsby_application_2008}'s model at lower $\lambda'$.
-Furthermore, a Maskell-inspired scaling using the $u_b$ calculated from \citeauthor{steiros_analytical_2022}'s model (\cref{fig:steirosScalings_bypass}) achieves a comparable collapse to that based on \citeauthor{houlsby_application_2008}'s model for ${C_T}^b$ (albeit collapsing to higher values), but somewhat worse collapse for ${C_P}^b$, particularly at the highest blockages tested.
-Overall, the scalings in \cref{fig:LMADT_scalings} demonstrate the descriptiveness of Maskell-inspired bluff-body scaling for array performance is not exclusive to a particular analytical model type.
-Notably, despite neglecting free surface deformation, \citeauthor{steiros_analytical_2022}'s model provides slightly more accurate estimates of the experimental bypass velocities, although the measured wake velocity remains poorly predicted by this model (see supplemental information \citep{hunt_supplemental}).
-However, because \citeauthor{steiros_analytical_2022}'s model does not provide a materially better scaling for performance, we continue with the open-channel LMADT model of \citeauthor{houlsby_application_2008} for the remainder of this study.
+As the model of \citet{steiros_analytical_2022} also provides an estimate for the bypass velocity, a Maskell-inspired bluff-body blockage correction can also be applied from this model's results.
+As shown in \cref{fig:compare_ct_bypass,fig:compare_cp_bypass}, \citeauthor{steiros_analytical_2022}'s model yields qualitatively similar bypass scalings to that of \citeauthor{houlsby_application_2008}'s model, and results in higher values of ${C_T}^b$ and ${C_P}^b$ as $\lambda^b$ increases due to slightly lower estimates for $u_b$.
+However, the ${C_P}^b-\lambda^b$ curves collapse more tightly for \citeauthor{houlsby_application_2008}'s model.
+Overall, the scalings in \cref{fig:LMADT_scalings} demonstrate the descriptiveness of a Maskell-inspired bluff-body blockage correction for array performance is not exclusive to a particular analytical model type.
+Notably, despite neglecting free surface deformation, \citeauthor{steiros_analytical_2022}'s model is still descriptive of the experimental bypass velocities, although the measured wake velocity for this cross-flow turbine array remains poorly predicted (see supplemental material \citep{hunt_supplemental}).
+Because \citeauthor{steiros_analytical_2022}'s model does not provide a materially better bluff-body scaling for performance (\cref{fig:compare_ct_bypass,fig:compare_cp_bypass}), we continue with the open-channel LMADT model of \citeauthor{houlsby_application_2008} for the remainder of this study, but wish the emphasize the former's utility for situations where a relatively wide range of thrust coefficients are expected.